 Meaning and History

-The corporate logo appeared in June 2011 in parallel with the launch of the social network.
+The corporate logo debuted in June 2011, alongside the social network’s launch.
 As conceived by the creators, it is based on circles, reflected in the graphic sign.
-In April 2019, it lost its relevance due to the closure of the platform for regular accounts.
-Now it has limited use.
+In April 2019, it became less relevant due to the platform’s closure of regular accounts.
+Now, it has limited use.

 What is Google Plus?

 It is Google’s social networking site, launched in mid-2011.
-At first, it was a public service that anyone could use, but since 2019 it has been closed for everyone except those with G Suite accounts.
+At first, it was a public service available to anyone, but since 2019, it has been closed to everyone except those with G Suite accounts.

 Font and Colors

-The base of the logo is a capital G, in the same font as the rest of Google’s decals.
+The logo’s base is a capital G, in the same font as the rest of Google’s decals.
 On the right side, there is a “+.”
 Both elements are inside the circle.

 The colors are red (scarlet) and white.
 The first is the sphere; the second is the letter and the plus sign.
-Also, the designers used a contrast effect in the logo so that it does not look flat.
+The designers also used a contrast effect in the logo to avoid a flat look.

 What does the Google Plus logo mean?